-COURTLAND, MS — Police officers brought the alleged murderer who killed teenager Jessica Chambers back to the spot where Chambers was found covered in head to toe burns as part of court proceedings.
+COURTLAND, MS — Police officers brought the man accused of murdering Jessica Chambers back to the spot where she was found covered in burns as part of court proceedings.

-Quinton Tellis, 29, was surrounded by his defense lawyers and police officers as he traveled to a string of locations prosecutors say are significant to the Dec.
-6, 2014 murder, when the 19-year-old Mississippi girl was set on fire in her car.
-One locations was a visit to Chambers’ charred and severely burned car.
+Quinton Tellis, 29, was surrounded by his defense lawyers and police officers as he traveled to a string of locations prosecutors say are significant to the December 6, 2014 murder, when the 19-year-old Mississippi girl was set on fire in her car.

 These included the location where first responders came to Chambers' aid the night she was set on fire.
 Thompson described the position of her car, said her cell phone was found near the driver's side door, and showed jurors where firetrucks and brush trucks were located on the scene — a significant detail to prosecutors’ argument that there was too much noise at the scene for first responders to properly understand Chambers when she said “Eric set me on fire.”